 | Lightweight PM for startups | Asana (4/5) | Split (2/5 each) | ClickUp (2/5), Asana (2/5) |

-When we asked ChatGPT "best PM tool for engineering teams," it recommended Asana.
+When we asked ChatGPT "best PM tool for engineering teams" in Wave 3, it recommended Asana.
 Gemini recommended Linear.
 Grok picked ClickUp.
 Claude went with Monday.com.
 Four engines, four different answers, for the same question.
+The fifth engine, Perplexity, also said Asana, but that still only produced a 2/5 split.

 CRM: The Category That Cracked

-CRM had been one of the two most stable categories alongside Dev Tools, holding 3/4 consensus across Waves 1 and 2.
+CRM is the cautionary tale.
+It held 3/4 consensus across Waves 1 and 2, looking like one of the most settled categories.
 Then it dropped to 1/4 in Wave 3, the sharpest single-wave decline in the dataset.

 The cause: Salesforce and HubSpot are trading positions across engines.
 Perplexity now leads with HubSpot for 3 of 4 CRM queries, making it the most HubSpot-aligned engine.
-Claude leads with Salesforce for 3 of 4 queries.
-The two engines have developed opposite CRM biases, and neither brand has established durable dominance.
+Claude leads with Salesforce for 3 of 4 queries, dissenting against HubSpot consensus each time.
+Two engines have developed opposite CRM biases, and neither brand has established durable dominance.

 This is a warning for any category that looks "settled."
-As of March 2026, even categories with clear market leaders can fragment in AI search.
-The stability that CRM showed for two waves was not structural.
-It was temporary.
+As of March 2026, even categories with clear market leaders can fragment in AI search when engines begin rotating their preferences.

 Dev Tools and Email Marketing: Holding Steady

 Dev Tools maintained 3/4 consensus across all three waves.
-Vercel holds position 1 in 88% of responses, though that number has slowly declined from 100% in Wave 1.
-Netlify earned its first ever #1 position in Wave 3, but it was a single engine (ChatGPT) on a single query.
+Vercel holds position #1 in 88% of responses, though that number has declined from 100% in Wave 1.
+Netlify earned its first #1 position in Wave 3 on ChatGPT, but that single breakthrough has not shifted the broader pattern.

 Email Marketing held at 2/4 consensus throughout.
-Mailchimp dominates broader email queries, but Beehiiv achieved majority consensus (3/5 engines) for newsletter-specific queries in Wave 3, flipping Gemini from Mailchimp to Beehiiv.
-The category is stable at the macro level but shifting on niche queries.
+Mailchimp dominates broader email queries, but Beehiiv achieved majority consensus (3/5 engines) for newsletter-specific queries in Wave 3.
+Some startups are winning niche positions even within stable categories.
+The takeaway: category-level stability can mask sub-niche movement.

 What This Means

-The category consensus data reveals something that overall consensus metrics hide.
-The aggregate strong-or-better consensus rate oscillated between 50% and 55% across three waves, looking flat.
-But that flat line masks dramatic movement within categories.
+The category consensus data reveals that the aggregate 50% consensus rate is misleading.
+Five categories, five different trajectories.
 Analytics is solidifying.
 PM is fragmenting.
 CRM just destabilized.
+Dev Tools is locked.
+Email is stable with niche shifts.
 These are different problems requiring different strategies.

-For analytics challengers like Heap (which has 12 mentions but only 1 citation across Wave 3), the position of brands like Amplitude and Google Analytics is becoming structural.
-When all five engines agree on a recommendation, displacing that recommendation requires a fundamentally different approach than competing in a fragmented space.
+For analytics challengers like Heap (14 mentions per wave but only 1 citation in Wave 3), the position of brands like Amplitude and Google Analytics is becoming structural.
+When all five engines agree on a recommendation, displacing it requires a fundamentally different approach than competing in a fragmented space.
 The time for aggressive AEO investment in analytics was Wave 1, not Wave 3.

 The CRM crack is perhaps the most instructive case.
-It shows that consensus is not permanent.
-HubSpot and Salesforce are in an active position war across the engines, and the outcome is genuinely uncertain.
+Two waves of stability meant nothing.
+HubSpot and Salesforce are in an active position war, and the outcome is genuinely uncertain.
 Brands that assumed their AI search positions were stable should revisit that assumption.
+The nondeterministic nature of AI search engines means that positions can shift in a single wave, without warning.

 What You Can Do About It